Students of Chu Van An High School, Hanoi , during the 2024 high school graduation exam – Photo: NAM TRAN

 A survey shared at the above discussion shows that many high school students want to register for more than two elective subjects from the group of subjects they have studied to increase their chances of being admitted to university.
 Among the additional elective subjects, except for history and foreign languages, which are two compulsory subjects of the 2018 General Education Program, the number of other subjects that students do not study in class is quite large.

-Another survey data shared at the seminar: over 55.5% of students want to take exams to assess their abilities, thinking, and exams organized by training institutions.
+Another survey data shared at the seminar: over 55.5% of students have the need to take exams to assess their abilities, thinking, and exams organized by training institutions.
 However, to participate effectively, many candidates face the obstacle of having to take exams on subjects they have not yet learned in high school.
-How to make up for this lack of knowledge to increase the chances of university admission for candidates next year is a problem that is still being solved.
+How to make up for this lack of knowledge to increase the chances of university admission for candidates next year is a problem.

 According to Professor Do Duc Thai, chief editor of the math program of the 2018 General Education Program, the regulation that students can only choose subjects to take the exam from among the subjects they study is considered from the perspective of student rights.

-“According to regulations, the high school graduation score is 50% the test score and 50% the score of three years of high school study.
+“According to regulations, the high school graduation score is 50% the test score and 50% the three-year high school study score.
 This assessment method reduces the risk for students compared to only assessing based on test scores.
-Therefore, it is more beneficial for students to study a subject and register for the exam for that subject,” Mr. Thai analyzed.
+Therefore, it is more beneficial for students to study a subject and register for the exam in that subject,” Mr. Thai analyzed.

 However, other recommendations from experts when discussing the issue of choosing graduation exam subjects suggest that the regulations should be more flexible, allowing students to choose graduation exams with subjects not studied in high school - if they can self-study to have enough knowledge to take the exam.